John T. Rich

-John Treadway Rich (April 23, 1841 – March 28, 1926) was an American politician serving as a U.S. Representative and the 23rd governor of Michigan.
+John T. Rich (April 23, 1841 – March 28, 1926) was an American politician serving as a U.S. representative and the 23rd governor of Michigan.

-Early life in Pennsylvania, Vermont and Michigan
+Early life

 Rich was born in Conneautville, Pennsylvania, the son of John W. Rich and Jerusha Treadway Rich.
-John Treadway Rich's middle name is mistakenly given as "Tyler", perhaps because he was born just nineteen days after John Tyler became U.S. president upon the death of William Henry Harrison.
-In 1846, he moved with his parents to Addison County, Vermont, and two years later they moved to Elba Township, Michigan.
+In 1846, he moved with his parents to Addison County, Vermont.
+There, his mother would die of tuberculosis.
+In 1848, the family moved to Elba Township, Michigan.
 He attended the public schools and engaged in agricultural pursuits.
 On March 12, 1863, he married Lucretia M. Winship.

-Politics
+Career

-Rich was a member and chairman of the board of supervisors of Lapeer County, 1869–1872.
-He was a member of the Michigan House of Representatives, 1873–1881, and served as speaker of the house during the last two terms.
+Rich was a member and chairman of the board of supervisors of Lapeer County from 1869 to 1872.
+He represented Lapeer County in the Michigan House of Representatives from 1871 to 1880.
+He served as speaker of the house during his last two terms, starting in 1877.
 He was also a delegate to the Republican State conventions in 1873, 1875, and 1878.

-Rich served in the Michigan Senate from January 1, 1881, until March 21, 1881, when he resigned, having been elected to the United States House of Representatives for the 47th Congress to fill the vacancy caused by the resignation of Omar D. Conger, serving from April 5, 1881, to March 4, 1883.
+Rich served in the Michigan Senate, representing the 20th district from January 1, 1881, until March 21, 1881, when he resigned, having been elected to the United States House of Representatives for the 47th Congress to fill the vacancy caused by the resignation of Omar D. Conger, serving from April 5, 1881, to March 4, 1883.
 He was an unsuccessful candidate for reelection in 1882 to the 48th Congress.
-He later served as State Railroad Commissioner, 1887–1891, and a delegate to the Republican National Conventions in 1884 to elect James G. Blaine and 1892 to re-elect Benjamin Harrison as U.S. president, both of whom lost to Democrat Grover Cleveland.
+In 1887, he was appointed by Governor Cyrus G. Luce as State Railroad Commissioner and served in the position until 1891.
+He served as a delegate to the Republican National Conventions in 1884 and 1892.

-Rich served as Governor of Michigan from 1893 to 1897.
+Rich served as governor of Michigan from 1893 to 1897.
 During his four years in office, a railroad strike, as well as an iron mine strike occurred.
-Also, three members of the State Canvassing Board were fired for falsifying returns on a salary raise vote for state officeholders.
+In March 1894, Governor Rich removed three officials on the State Canvassing Board, them being Land Commissioner John G. Berry, Secretary of State John W. Jochim, and State Treasurer Joseph F. Hambitzer, for falsifying returns on a salary raise vote for state officeholders.

 After leaving office, he served as United States collector of customs at Detroit from February 16, 1898, to January 30, 1906.
-He was elected State Treasurer of Michigan to fill a vacancy and served from January 23, 1908, to January 1, 1909.
+He was appointed State Treasurer of Michigan by Governor Fred M. Warner on January 23, 1908, to fill the vacancy caused by the resignation of Frank P. Glazier.
 He was then collector of customs at Port Huron from December 11, 1908, to May 30, 1913.

 Death

-Rich died in St. Petersburg, Florida, and is interred at Mount Hope Cemetery of Lapeer, Michigan.
+Rich died in St. Petersburg, Florida, on March 28, 1926.
+On April 3, he was laid in state in a Presbyterian church in Lapeer and was interred at Mount Hope Cemetery in the same city.